airwallex/platform-onboarding-sdk-demo/integrations/client/react/README.md

 This is a demo web application to showcase the Airwallex Platform Onboarding SDK with React.

-## Prepare service
-All the requests related to authorization should be implemented on server side.

-You don't need a service to run this demo project, however the authorization apis used in this project are only for demonstration.

 ## Run the project

 To run this project locally,